slekup/git-chest/README.md

 ## Features

 - **Archiving:** Keep historical copies of remote repositories, including platform-specific data.
-- **Updates:** Watch any user, organization, and repository events.
+- **Updates:** Watch for any user, organization, and repository events.
-- **Analysis:** Run your own queries on repositories using Sqlite without restriction.
 - **Mirroring:** Automatically sync changes from remote repositories to your local database.
+- **Browsing:** Browse repository READMEs, file trees, and other metadata offline without needing to clone the entire repository.
 - **Authentication:** Increase rate limits by using your own auth tokens.
-- **Browsing:** Browse repository READMEs, file trees, and other metadata offline without needing to clone the entire repository.
+- **Analysis:** Run your own queries on repositories using Sqlite without restriction.

 ## Supported Git Hosts